j-vseg/portfolio/Android/README.md

 ## Features

-- Show Stolpersteine on map
+- Show Stolpersteine on a map
 - Display a list of Stolpersteine
 - Be able to search Stolpersteine and group them by People, Street and City
 - Clicking on a marker navigates to a detailed information page
-- Multi language (NL/EN/FR)
+- Multi-language (NL/EN/FR)
 - Be able to switch between languages